Simplebankdev/Simple./README.md

 #### Open Source

 Simple. obey to the Open-source principle.
-The SPLB code on is publicly display on Github.
+The SPLB code on is publicly avaible on Github.

 #### High Security